overthesun/simoc/docker_instructions_sqlite.md

       simoc_celery_worker
 ```

-You can deploy unlimited number of `Celery Worker` containers to process tasks in parallel.
+You can deploy multiple `Celery Worker` containers to process tasks in parallel.
 Make sure you use unique container names for each worker (`--name` argument).

 ## 7. Build `Flask Application` image